On full asymptotics of analytic torsions for compact locally symmetric orbifolds: Introduction

 \section{Introduction}

-Let $(Z,g^{TZ})$ be closed Riemannian manifold of dimension $m$, and let $(F,\nabla^{F,f})\rightarrow Z$ be a flat complex vector bundle equipped with a Hermitian metric $h^{F}$.
+Let $(Z,g^{TZ})$ be a closed Riemannian manifold of dimension $m$, and let $F\rightarrow Z$ be a complex vector bundle equipped with a Hermitian metric $h^{F}$ and a flat connection $\nabla^{F,f}$.
 Let $(\Omega^\cdot(Z,F), d^{Z,F})$ be the associated de Rham complex valued in $F$.
 It is equipped with an $L_{2}$-metric induced by $g^{TZ}$, $h^{F}$.
 Let $\mathbf{D}^{Z,F,2}$ be the corresponding de Rham - Hodge Laplacian.
-The real analytic torsion $\mathcal{T}(Z,F)$ is a (graded) spectral invariant of $\mathbf{D}^{Z,F,2}$ introduced by Ray and Singer \cite{RaySinger1971a,RaySinger1973}.
-When $Z$ is odd-dimensional, this invariant does not depend on the metric data $g^{TZ}$, $h^{F}$.
+The real analytic torsion $\mathcal{T}(Z,F)$ is a real valued (graded) spectral invariant of $\mathbf{D}^{Z,F,2}$ introduced by Ray and Singer \cite{RaySinger1971a,RaySinger1973}.
+When $Z$ is odd-dimensional and $(F,\nabla^{F,f})$ is acyclic, this invariant does not depend on the metric data $g^{TZ}$, $h^{F}$.
 Ray and Singer also conjectured that, for unitarily flat vector bundle $F$ (i.e., $\nabla^{F,f}h^{F}=0$), this invariant coincides with the Reidemeister torsion, a topological invariant associated with $(F,\nabla^{F,f})\rightarrow Z$.
 This conjecture was later proved by Cheeger \cite{MR528965} and M\"{u}ller \cite{MR498252}.
-Using the Witten deformation, Bismut and Zhang \cite{MR1139837,bismutzhang1992} gave an extension of the Cheeger-M\"{u}ller theorem for arbitrary flat vector bundles.
+Using the Witten deformation, Bismut and Zhang \cite{MR1139837, MR1185803} gave an extension of the Cheeger-M\"{u}ller theorem for arbitrary flat vector bundles.

-If $Z$ is a compact orbifold, and if $F$ is a flat orbifold vector bundle on $Z$, the Ray-Singer analytic torsion $\mathcal{T}(Z,F)$ extends naturally to this case (cf. Definition \ref{def:2.2.5ss20}).
-In particular, if $F$ is acyclic, and if $m$ is odd, then $\mathcal{T}(Z,F)$ is independent of the metric data (cf. \cite[Corollary 4.9]{2017arXiv170408369S}).
-We refer to \cite{MR2140438}, \cite{2017arXiv170408369S}, etc for more details.
+If $Z$ is a compact orbifold, and if $F$ is a flat orbifold vector bundle on $Z$, the Ray-Singer analytic torsion $\mathcal{T}(Z,F)$ extends naturally to this case (see Definition \ref{def:2.2.5ss20}).
+In particular, if $F$ is acyclic, and if $Z$ as well as all the singular strata have odd dimensions, then $\mathcal{T}(Z,F)$ is independent of the metric data (see \cite[Corollary 4.9]{2017arXiv170408369S}).
+We refer to \cite{MR2140438, 2017arXiv170408369S}, etc for more details.